 Who’s Most Likely To Abuse Stimulants?

 Although they have their side effects, amphetamines are generally safe when prescribed under the care of a doctor.
-But this doesn’t mean that a prescription drug addiction isn’t possible.
-These drugs are naturally habit forming.
+But this doesn’t mean that prescription drug addiction isn’t possible.
+These drugs are naturally habit-forming.
 The risks rise dramatically when they are abused.

 People abuse amphetamines when they: